Clear, cold light and quiet introspection infuse two moods of existential contemplation on a winter’s day. – RW

 (Score shown here is transposed for Solo tuning.)

-Program Note: Composed near the end of my mother’s long descent into dementia, as witness, I sought a release of wordless expression and reflection through music. –RW
+Program Note: Composed near the end of my mother’s long descent into dementia, in bearing witness to the widening gap extending beyond reach, I sought an emotional release through music – in wordless reflection and acceptance. – RW

 Both versions of the work as a duet for two cellists and a duet for cello & double bass are available through the score purchase link.